-Suburban and gentrified, Culver city offers tons of coffee shops, art galleries, museums and nightlife options.
-This neighborhood is ideal for those seeking a suburban feel.
+Suburban and gentrified, Culver city offers tons of coffee shops, art galleries, museums, and nightlife options.
+This neighborhood of Los Angeles is ideal for those seeking a suburban feel.
 Don’t miss the Vintage Kirk Douglas theater or the Culver City Steps!
-There are lots of great 1 and 2 bedroom apartments in Culver City for rent.
+There are lots of great studio condos in Culver City for rent.

 |Median Income (Household)||$82,000|